-R44 WITH FIXED FLOAT LANDING GEAR
+R44 CADET WITH FIXED FLOAT LANDING GEAR

-When changing between float and non-float configurations, weight and balance must be revised and autorotation RPM readjusted per R44 Maintenance Manual.
+When changing between float and non-float configurations, weight and balance must be revised and autorotation RPM readjusted per the maintenance manual.

 WEIGHT AND BALANCE RECORD

 Basic empty weight and CG in float and non-float configurations is included in the Weight and Balance Summary provided with the helicopter.
 Modifications are to be recorded in the Weight and Balance Record.